This week on ‘An Interview with WiseOceans’ we spoke to Louise Sabadel, our very own Marine Educator!

-I had been a scuba diver for several years already when I started my bachelor degree in Biology, so I naturally took a few optional classes on Marine Biology.
-I then realised this could be the opportunity of linking my future professional life to my passion and I did not hesitate.
+I had been a scuba diver for several years already when I started my bachelor degree in Biology.
+So, during my degree I naturally took a few optional classes on Marine Biology.
+Then, I realised this could be the opportunity of linking my future professional life to my passion.
+I did not hesitate.
 I specialised in conservation during my masters degree.
-It is for me one of the fields that is challenged with the most pressing issues and I wanted to be part of the effort to have an impact and spread awareness on the importance of our oceans.
+For me, it is a field that is challenged with the most pressing issues and I wanted to be part of the solution.

 Since then I have been very happy with those choices.
 It is not a cliché to say that when you do something you love, you do not work a single day in your life.

-My work consists of managing a coral restoration project in the lagoon of the resort I am based at, as well as interacting with resort’s guests to promote ocean awareness, presenting marine life talks and leading guided snorkels to help them discover the marine life diversity of French Polynesia.
+My work consists of managing a coral restoration project in the lagoon of the resort I am based at, as well as interacting with resort’s guests to promote ocean awareness.
+To achieve this I present marine life talks and leading guided snorkels to help them discover the marine life diversity of French Polynesia.

 This is for me the best possible combination of WiseOceans’ fundamental principles: Conservation and Education.
 I really enjoy having those two aspects of being part of active conservation projects through coral restoration and participating to raise awareness on ocean conservation to the general public; I find this highly fulfilling and rewarding.
 A great aspect is that you are constantly facing different challenges in the water, and each interaction you have with a person is completely unique, so it makes every day different from the one before.
 You are constantly challenged, learning and adapting, I really like this.

-When doing coral restoration, you can see the lagoon getting shaped by the work implemented, witnessing the changes and their repercussions on all the different levels of the marine community.
-You can actually see the product of your work with the corals growing over the weeks and months, recruiting fish communities and providing greater ecosystem services, and this is always encouraging.
+Regarding coral restoration, you can see the lagoon getting shaped by the work implemented, witnessing the changes and their repercussions on all the different levels of the marine community.
+You can actually see the product of your work with the corals growing over the weeks and months.
+The recruitment of fish communities is always encouraging.

 On an educational level, there are plenty of positive outcomes and feedback from an interaction with guests.
 Knowing that you managed to get information through, to make them understand or discover a key point on how we all have a role to play in conservation and the protection of the oceans and our planet.
-Raising awareness is such an important aspect of the work if we want to make a tangible difference, and it makes every day count.
+Raising awareness is such an important aspect of the work.
+If we want to make a tangible difference we need to make every day count.

 To keep your mind and options open.
 If you already have a good idea of what you want to do, it is great, you are lucky so keep going.
 However if you do not really know, it is fine too.
-We all have such diverse careers and paths, they are all made of opportunities that presented themselves, most often unexpectedly, and it is all about taking advantage of that.
-Academic training is important but after that, do not hesitate to go out there and get as much experience as you can.
+We all have such diverse paths, all made of opportunities that presented themselves, often unexpectedly.
+I believe it is about taking advantage of that.
+Academic training is important but after that, get experience!

 Definitely I have to answer ‘Corals’ to that question.
 There is such a mind-blowing diversity of those organisms, and they are so incredibly complex.
-A great number of factors have to be taken into account to carry on successful restoration projects, tiny changes can have such a dramatic impact.
-Plus there is still so much that we do not know yet, we are always discovering something new, and that makes them truly fascinating.
+A great number of factors have to be taken into account to carry on successful restoration projects.
+As such, tiny changes can have such a dramatic impact.
+In addition, there is still so much that we do not know yet.
+We are always discovering something new, and that makes them truly fascinating.

-At the same time, there are several juvenile yellow boxfish, Ostracion cubicus, in my lagoon at the moment, and I have to say those are the cutest fish you can find…but still corals!
+At the same time, there are several juvenile yellow boxfish, Ostracion cubicus, in my lagoon at the moment.
+These are the cutest fish you can find.
+But, still, I choose corals.